Aakash-Sleur/Eat360/README.md

   - Implement filters based on various criteria such as date, premium status, vegetarian or non-vegetarian, difficulty level, preparation time, and more.
   - Add personalized filtering options based on user preferences and dietary restrictions.

-- **JWT Integration**
-  - Enhance security by integrating JWT (JSON Web Token) for more robust authentication and authorization across the application.

 - **OAuth Functionality**
   - Provide users with the option to sign in using their social media accounts (Google, Facebook, etc.) via OAuth.
   - Enable seamless account linking and data import from other platforms.

-- **Social Sharing Options**
-  - Add social sharing buttons to recipes and posts, allowing users to share content directly to their favorite social media platforms.

 - **Subscription Model**
   - Introduce a subscription service for premium content, offering tiered access to exclusive recipes, collections, and features.
   - Include options for monthly, quarterly, and annual subscriptions.

-- **Timed Upload Option**
-  - Allow users to schedule posts and recipe uploads for future dates and times.
-  - Include features for draft management and post previews.

 - **Posts with Recipe References**
   - Enable users to create posts that directly reference specific recipes.